The Omrania | CSBE Student Award for Architectural Design

 The Award ceremonies, during which the Award winners are honored, have taken place in Amman, Beirut, al-Manama, and Sharjah.
 An Award exhibition accompanied each ceremony, and additional exhibitions have been organized in Amman, Sharjah, and Beirut.

 Public lectures have also been organized as activities of the Award beginning with the Award’s fourth cycle in 2011.
-Five public lectures have been held and were delivered by one or more of the Award’s jury members.
+Seven public lectures have been held and were delivered by one or more of the Award’s jury members.
 Click here to view a list of the Award's public lectures.